pybricks/pybricks-api/doc/ev3dev/ev3devices.rst

     Example::

-        # Initialize a motor (by default this means clockwise, without any gears).
+        # Initialize a motor (by default this means is, without any gears).
         example_motor = Motor(Port.A)

-        # Initialize a motor where positive speed values should go counterclockwise
+        # Initialize a motor with positive speed as counterclockwise
         right_motor = Motor(Port.B, Direction.COUNTERCLOCKWISE)

         # Initialize a motor with a gear train